-In our home we teach a monthly family value to help our kids learn important life values and morals.
-I’m sharing a little bit about how that looks and which values we teach – check it out!
+In our home, we teach monthly family values to help our kids learn important life values and morals.
+I’m sharing a little bit about how that looks and a list of family values we teach – check it out!

 Last year we started implementing a monthly family value into our home.
 As my boys are getting older, I’m really trying to be a purposeful parent, and make sure that I’m teaching them important values and morals, and not just hoping they pick them up along the way.